Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/index.md

 ---
 id: dve_program
 name: Deep Virtual Exchange
-desc: This program drives Global Innovation Projects (GIP) with cross-disciplinary teams planning and implementing solutions using physical and online infrastructure.
-University students deploy successful outcomes to local stakeholders and policymakers.
+desc: This is YouthTeamUp's Deep Virtual Exchange (DVE) program.
+Global Impact Projects (GIPs) are implemented by cross-continental and multidisciplinary teams.
+By the end of the program, participants' capabilities in emerging technologies such as the Internet of Things (IoT), Artificial Intelligence, product and business development will be enhanced.
 from: 2024-04-15
 to: 2024-06-21
 ---